FilenCloudDienste/filen-cli/README.md

 You can set the `--continuous` flag to keep syncing (instead of only syncing once).

-## Virtual drive mounting
+## Network drive mounting

 ```
 $ filen mount [mount point]
 ```

-Invoke `filen mount` to mount a virtual drive that mirrors your Filen Drive.
+Invoke `filen mount` to mount a network drive that mirrors your Filen Drive.
 The default mount point is `X:` (Windows) / `/tmp/filen` (UNIX).

 On Windows, [WinFSP](https://winfsp.dev/rel) needs to be installed.
 On Linux, [FUSE](https://github.com/libfuse/libfuse) 3 needs to be installed.

-For more information, see also [FilenCloudDienste/filen-virtual-drive](https://github.com/FilenCloudDienste/filen-virtual-drive).
+For more information, see also [FilenCloudDienste/filen-network-drive](https://github.com/FilenCloudDienste/filen-virtual-drive).

 ## WebDAV server